+before.
 One band who are definitely sticking to what they know is The White Stripes.
-The Denial Twist (AL Recordings) sounds as distinctive as ever, with funky bass lines, catchy rhythms and the all-important tambourine and shakers... short and sweet.
-We to be a carriago fold are to appre- Maybe you have to be a certain 'old' age to appre-ciate Enya.
-She does something right though, selling nyer 65 million, albums worldwide.
-Her latest song, Annerantine Affairer) is at least sung, in English and not her swin made up language that site occasionally graces us with.
-Thank God she's not let fame go to her head. tracters us vein.
-Inank God shes not ret rame go to he head.
-The original and organic sound of Fort Minor is Uniting Park's Mike Shinoda's side project.
-Their own brand of hip-hop is uniquely blended with instrument accompaniment and 'Believe Me' (Warner), it's a refreshing combination showcasing Shinoda's celectic music ability under Jay-Z's watchful eye.
+The Denial Twist' (XI.
+Recordings) sounds as distinc-tive as ever, with funky bass lines, catchy intythms and the all-impor-tant tambourine and shakers... short and sweet.
+Maybe you have to be a certain 'old' age to appre-ciate Enya.
+She does something right though, selling over 65 million, albums worldwide.
+Her latest song 'Amerantine' (Martel)'is at least sung in English and not her som 'måde up language that site occasionally graces us with.
+Thank God she's not let fame go to her bead practer us swin.
+In and God she's not fer tame go to her head.
+The original and organic sound of Fort Minor is Linkin Park's Mile Shinoda's side project.
+Their own brand of hip-hop is uniquely blended with instrument accompa-niment and 'Believe Me' (Warner), it's a refreshing com-bination showcasing Shinoda's celectic music ability under Jay-25 watchful eye.
 The unmistakable signature sound of Jack Johnson has made him a success story of 2005.
-The easygoing grove of 'Sitting, Waiting, Wishing' (Brushfur Records) brings the 'surfudes' musical style to us again.
-Far from singing at family barbeques in Hawaii, JJ finds himself touring the world with his beach-burn finends.
+The easygoing groove of 'Sitting, Waiting, Wishing' (Brushfire Records) brings the 'surf-from singing at family barbeques in Hawaii, JJ finds himself touring the world with his beach-bum finends.
 The Answer are Northern Ireland's new rock band.
 Loud and proud, they throw blues, rock 'n' roll and powerful soulful vocals into the mix.
-Never Too Late' Albert Productions) shows their 'good time' attifude rocking out 70's style grooves-hear it a few times and you'll be hooked.
-The Used release this single from their US top 10.
+Never Too Late' Albert Productions) shows their 'good time' attitude rocking out 70's style grooves hear it a few times and you'll be hooked.
+The Uede release this single from their US top 10 you'll be hooked.
+The Used release this single from their US top 10 album to coincide with UK appearances this month.
+'I Caught Fire' (Reprise Records) mixes melodic choruses and fired up vocals, kricably suggesting the guy sporta-neously ignited when his girl looked at him.
+Its a mira-cle he lived to sing the tale.
+Sally Fryer and Michael Niles'